hoefler02/diffie-hellman/README.md

 # Diffie Hellman Key Exchange in Python
 A means of securely exchanging cryptographic keys over a public channel.
+Script for cracking the communication is also included.

 # Example
 ```python